apeden/homework-py/README.md

 # homework-py
-Project were I create a program for helping my children do there homework
+Project were I create a program for helping my children do their homework